Shreya-Raghuraj/aiml-week1-task-/README.md

 2. Upload the dataset file if required.
 3. Run all notebook cells sequentially.
 4. Generated outputs and cleaned dataset files will be saved automatically.

 ---

-## Screenshots / Preview Images

-Screenshots of graphs, outputs, and notebook previews are included in the screenshots folder.

----